If you’re looking for novels about food, you’ll love reading these fiction books about food!

 What Happened to Goodbye

 You’re pretty much guaranteed to find a book by Sarah Dessen on any YA book list.
-Luckily, I found one that fits into the books for foodies category!
+Luckily, I found one that fits into the novels about food category!

 McClean’s dad is a restaurant consultant.
 After her parent’s relationship implodes, she hits the road with him on a series of restaurant overhauls.
 In each new city and town, she creates a new identity.

 Do you have any favorite novels about food?
 What fiction books about food would you add to this list?